TZstatsADS/ADS_Teaching/Projects_StarterCodes/Project1-RNotebook/lib/README.md

-# ADS Project 1:  R Notebook on the history of philosophy
+# ADS Project 1: What made you happy today?

-### Code dev/lib Folder
+### Code lib Folder

-The lib directory contains various files with function definitions and computation codes for your data analysis.
+The lib directory contains various files with function definitions (but only function definitions - no code that actually runs).